Optimize images for Core Web Vitals

 The next thing to make sure is that not too many images get decoded on the main thread at the same time.
 Usually this is not going to be a problem but I have seen it happen many times on product listing pages (where sometimes as many as 500 images compete for resources!).

-The trick is to add decoding="async" to all image to make sure these images can be decoded on a seperate thread.
-Also try to avoid this many image decoded all at once by adding loading="lazy" to all below the fold and hidden images.
+The trick is to add decoding="async" to all images to make sure these images can be decoded on a separate thread.
+Also try to avoid having this many images decoded all at once by adding loading="lazy" to all below-the-fold and hidden images.

 Step 6: Choose the right strategy for each image!

-The final, and sometimes most important, step is to prioritize important images image and de-prioritize unimportant images!
+The final, and sometimes most important, step is to prioritize important images and de-prioritize unimportant images!

 Image strategies for the LCP element